-This course is designed for students who have studied Chinese for at least 60 hours.
-At the end of this course, students should have a command of 600 commonly used words and related grammar patterns.
-Students who have studied Mandarin before and would like to work towards HSK2 can join this class at any time.
+This course is designed for those who have studied Chinese for at least 60 hours.
+At the end of this course, you should have a command of 600 commonly used words and related grammar patterns.

 Introductory Language and Cultural Courses

-Introduction to Chinese Language and Culture (10 week course)
+Introduction to Chinese Language and Culture 5.30 – 7 pm

 The course is free and open to University students, staff and the general public.

 - Paper cutting and Lantern Making

 - Dragon Making

 - Chinese festivals – including Chinese New Year